-Robbery (Armed Robbery with a Firearm, Armed Robbery with a Deadly Weapon, Strong Arm Robbery)
+Jacksonville Robbery Lawyer (Armed Robbery with a Firearm, Armed Robbery with a Deadly Weapon, Strong Arm Robbery)

 There are few crimes that are more serious than Robbery.
 The guidelines score out at prison and if a firearm is used, there are significant minimum mandatory sentences that come into play.
-Give the experienced Jacksonville criminal defense lawyers of SLG Law a call to discuss your particular case.
+Give the experienced Jacksonville criminal defense lawyer of LGL a call to discuss your particular case.

 Robbery is defined in Florida Statute Section 812.13.
 To prove the crime of Robbery, the State must prove: